ChartsOrg/Charts/README.md

 Documentation
 =======
-Currently there's no need for documentation for the iOS version, as the API is **95% the same**.
+Currently there's no need for documentation for the iOS version, as the API is **95% the same** as on Android.
 You can read the official [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) documentation here: [**Wiki**](https://github.com/PhilJay/MPAndroidChart/wiki)

 Or you can see the [**ChartsDemo**](https://github.com/danielgindi/ios-charts/tree/master/ChartsDemo) project and learn the how-tos from it.